John Lewis Krimmel: Career

-Krimmel's sketchbooks

 Krimmel recorded ideas for his pictures in a series of sketchbooks he kept between 1810 and 1821.
 From late 1816 to 1818, he travelled back to his home region as well as to Vienna and Salzburg, and his sketchbooks are filled with sketches of European landscapes, people, animals, and flowers.
 His encounters with local artists influenced his style to become more maturely romantic.
 Some of Krimmel's now lost paintings are known from detailed sketches, such as The Tea Party.
 Seven of Krimmel's sketchbooks are now in the library at the Winterthur Museum, Garden and Library.
 They contain approximately 700 separate drawings, ranging from quick pencil sketches to finished watercolor pictures, which have been useful in authenticating unsigned paintings of Krimmel that surface from time to time.

 Two sketches in his second sketchbook capture a typical Moravian Christmas home celebration and represent what are probably the earliest depictions of a Christmas tree in American art.

-Watercolor pictures in the Metropolitan Museum of Art

-Death and legacy
+Death

 On July 15, 1821, Krimmel went swimming near Germantown in a millpond and drowned.
 He was engaged to be married at the time of his death.

+Legacy

 Although Krimmel had been a painter only eleven years, his star was on the rise.
 He had recently been elected President of Association of American Artists.
 He had also received a prestigious commission for a large historical work, a 6x9-foot canvas commemorating the landing of William Penn at New Castle, Delaware in October 1682.
 While Krimmel's genre scenes found few buyers during his lifetime, engravings of his work made long after his death were widely circulated as prints and magazine illustrations.

 He is recognized as the most significant American painter to consistently chronicle American life from 1810 to 1821.

+In the 2010s and 2020s, a cropped version of "The Village Politicians" became a popular Internet meme.

+Watercolor pictures

+Krimmel watercolor paintings on display at the Metropolitan Museum of Art in New York City: